genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 #. **Public data flows**: all data flows available to our users, including
    tutorial data flows and the ones found on the Welcome page;
 #. **Public experiments**: this is a feature we’re particularly proud of.
 We
-   have preloaded the platform with thousands and thousands of publicly available experiments, from public repositories such as GEO, ArrayExpress, SRA, and ENA.
+   have pre-loaded the platform with thousands and thousands of publicly available experiments, from public repositories such as GEO, ArrayExpress, SRA, and ENA.
 Currently we have about 100,000 experiments in our database.